jeronimoluza/geoterminal/docs/usage.md

 ## Basic Concepts

-Geoterminal provides both a Python API and a command-line interface (CLI) for geospatial operations.
+geoterminal provides both a Python API and a command-line interface (CLI) for geospatial operations.

 ## Command Line Interface

 ### Basic Usage

-Geoterminal accepts both file paths and WKT strings as input:
+geoterminal accepts both file paths and WKT strings as input:

 ```bash
 # Process a file